orf/django-debug-toolbar-template-timings/README.md

 ### Configuration
 Configuration is optional.
 There are two settings you can configure (the values below are the default):

-    PRINT_TIMINGS = True # Print timings to the console
+    PRINT_TIMINGS = False # Print timings to the console
     IGNORED_TEMPLATES = ["debug_toolbar/*"] # Ignore these templates from the output